-Non-certified Copies of Death Records
+Noncertified Copies of Death Records

-A non-certified copy is a plain paper copy of a death record.
+A noncertified copy is a plain paper copy of a death record.
 It does not show an issue date or issuance location.
-Non-certified copies are for informational use only and cannot be used for legal purposes.
-If you need a certificate for legal use, please go to Death certificates.
+Noncertified copies are for informational use only and cannot be used for legal purposes.
+If you need a certificate for legal use, please go to Death Certificates.

 Who can get a noncertified copy of a death record?

-- Anyone can get non-certified copy of a death record.
+- Anyone can get noncertified copy of a death record.

 How do I get a noncertified copy of a death record?

 - The fee is $13.
 If you order more than one copy, each additional copy of the same record is $6.
 Fees are non-refundable (Minnesota Statutes, section 144.226).

 Where do I get a noncertified copy of a death record?

-For same day service: Visit a local issuance office in any county in the state for records 1997-present.
-Pre-1997 records are available only in the county of death or the Minnesota Office of Vital Records.
+Check with a county vital records office in Minnesota for hours of service and whether mailed in applications are accepted.
+The Office of Vital Records (state office) does not have walk-in service.For same day service: Visit a vital records office in any Minnesota county for records 1997-present.
+Pre-1997 records are available only in the county of death or from the Office of Vital Records.

 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.

 - By fax.
-You can fax your application to 651-201-5750.
+Fax your application to 651-201-5740.
 If the notary uses a raised or embossed seal, instead of a rubber ink stamp, please lightly shade over the seal with a pencil so it is visible on the fax.

 - By mail.
-You can mail your application to:
+Mail your application to:

 If you want a copy of a record for someone who died in another state, see the National Center for Health Statistics website for contact information.